ArduPilot/ardupilot_wiki/common/source/docs/common-rfd900.rst

 They offer two different variants that meet the needs of the ground and airside radios.

 -  `AeroLink Base <https://baskaerospace.com.au/store/telemetry/aerolink-base/>`__
--  `AeroLink RFD Adapater Board <https://baskaerospace.com.au/store/telemetry/aerolink-rfd-adapter-board/>`__
+-  `AeroLink RFD Adapter Board <https://baskaerospace.com.au/store/telemetry/aerolink-rfd-adapter-board/>`__

-The AeroLink RFD Adapter Board makes it easy to power your RFD modem from a seperate 5V BEC as recommended above.
+The AeroLink RFD Adapter Board makes it easy to power your RFD modem from a separate 5V BEC as recommended above.

 ProfiCNC
 ++++++++